The electron in a hydrogen atom absorbs a photon causing the elec... | Channels for Pearson+

 1

-Solve for the frequency (ν) by rearranging the equation to ν = ΔE / h, and substitute the calculated energy difference and Planck's constant to find the frequency of the absorbed photon.
+Substitute the calculated energy difference and Planck's constant into the equation to find the frequency of the absorbed photon.

 Watch next